Lightning from the heavens: Religious symbols not immune to acts of Mother Nature

 Religious sites are often considered a safe haven from danger, but when storms come knocking, even Mother Nature can prove there is no escaping her wrath.

-A photograph recently taken by Crystal Clevenger in central Ohio serves as a subtle reminder.
+A photograph taken in 2022 by Crystal Clevenger in central Ohio serves as a subtle reminder.

 The photo shows a lightning strike not too far away from a cross at Let Love Farm, a non-profit whose mission states is devoted to connecting people to God’s peace through the caring of animals.